tabacof/adversarial/README.md

 # Exploring the Space of Adversarial Images

 > Tabacof, Pedro and Valle, Eduardo.
-Exploring the Space of Adversarial Images. arXiv prepring arXiv:1510.05328, 2015.
+Exploring the Space of Adversarial Images. arXiv preprint arXiv:1510.05328, 2015.

 Please cite us if you use this code.
 [ArXiv link](http://arxiv.org/abs/1510.05328)
 ## Requirements